 Figure 3 shows a standard instrumentation amplifier circuit.

 The instrumentation amplifier stage needs to have high differential gain, high power supply rejection ratio, low drift, low offset and low input bias current .
-If the instrumentation amplifier has all of these qualifications, the signal to noise ratio will be large enough for accurate conversion by the ADC.
-ADC (Analog to Digital Conversion) takes an analog signal and converts it into a discrete signal.
-This signal can then be displayed on a digital display.
+If the instrumentation amplifier has all of these qualifications, the signal-to-noise ratio will be large enough for accurate conversion by the ADC.
 A direct correlation exists between the number of divisions of an ADC from an indicator and the number of divisions of a load cell.
 An ADC must have enough high enough resolution, i.e. enough bits, to detect small changes from a high division load cell.
 Manufacturers of load cell indicators will provide the number of bits of the ADC, and sometimes even provide details on which load cells should be used with the system.